Skip to Content

 • Submit a request for funding before the semester starts

-• Approved housing assignment with room and board contract for upcoming term
+• Approved housing assignment with room and board contract for the upcoming term

 • Provide proof of housing to the CADRE or PMS